The War Against the Chtorr: Plot

 Set in a devastated early 21st century United States with logical expected advances in current technology such as a fledgling Moon base, this series of science-fiction novels describe the invasion of Earth by an alien ecology.
-The story is unusual in that the tactics used by the aliens eschew the usual direct attack in favor of terraforming the ecosystem.
+The story is unusual in that the tactics used by the aliens eschew the usual direct attack in favor of xenoforming the ecosystem.

 The United States has suffered serious political and social upheavals.
 These have come from unintended consequences of US government choices regarding geopolitical crises and interventionism.
-In the timeline of the books, there had been another US/Eastern Bloc proxy war -- between the State of Israel and certain other Middle Eastern nations -- in the recent past.
+In the timeline of the books, there had been another US/Eastern Bloc proxy war—between the State of Israel and certain other Middle Eastern nations—in the recent past.
 This had been similar to a larger, higher-technology version of the 1967 Arab-Israeli conflict, the 1973 Arab–Israeli War, and others.
 The books do not explain the detailed conduct of the fictional new war, neither do they state which countries fought Israel.

 In the summer of 1997, Israel had deployed a nuclear weapon — and the world's perception was that Israel had done so at the instructions of the United States.
 In a case rather like a reversal of the Cuban Missile Crisis, America had been placed under an explicit nuclear ultimatum from the Soviet Union.
 Modern printings of the books, however, state that the ultimatum came from Russia.

 The unnamed President of the United States had refused to accept that a nuclear World War III was inevitable, so he had decided to travel to Moscow, where in the year 2000 “the Millennium Treaties” had been signed.
 The United States had been substantially hobbled by the Millennium Treaties.
 Years later there had been subsequent treaties after the United States entered a bitter war in Pakistan.
 The US failed in its objectives there, and it was given another nuclear ultimatum.
 The second ultimatum came from the People's Republic of China.
 As a result, the United States was required to greatly weaken its armed forces, to comply with new bans on certain weapon systems, to make official statements of culpability for warmongering, and to undertake new programs of civic education for the young that were supposed to establish precautions against the possibility of Americans making choices to start future wars.
 Also, the United States was made to pay heavy reparations to the international community.
 America's network of allies continues to realign and break apart.
 Other countries continue to become more hostile, even though it is not always in a military sense of hostility.